hyperledger-archives/fabric/docs/protocol-spec.md

 #### 4.7.2 Simplified transaction confidentiality

-**Disclaimer:** The current version of transaction confidentiality is minimal, and will be used as an intermediate step to reach a design that allows for fine grain (invocation) access control enforcement in the next versions.
+**Disclaimer:** The current version of transaction confidentiality is minimal, and will be used as an intermediate step to reach a design that allows for fine grained (invocation) access control enforcement in a subsequent release.

 In its current form, confidentiality of transactions is offered solely at the chain-level, i.e., that the content of a transaction included in a ledger, is readable by all members of that chain, i.e., validators and users.
-At the same time, application auditors that are not member of the system can be given the means to perform auditing by passively observing the Blockchain data, while guaranteeing that they are given access solely to the transactions related to the application under audit.
+At the same time, application auditors who are not members of the system can be given the means to perform auditing by passively observing the blockchain data, while guaranteeing that they are given access solely to the transactions related to the application under audit.
 State is encrypted in a way that such auditing requirements are satisfied, while not disrupting the proper operation of the underlying consensus network.

 More specifically, currently symmetric key encryption is supported in the process of offering transaction confidentiality.
-In this setting, one of the main challenges that is specific to the blockchain setting, is that validators need to run consensus over the state of the blockchain, that, aside the transactions themselves, also includes the state updates of individual contracts or chaincodes.
-Though this is trivial to do for non-confidential chaincodes,
-for confidential chaincodes, one needs to design the state encryption mechanism such that the resulting ciphertexts are semantically secure, and yet, identical if the plaintext state is the same.
+In this setting, one of the main challenges that is specific to the blockchain setting, is that validators need to run consensus over the state of the blockchain, that, aside from the transactions themselves, also includes the state updates of individual contracts or chaincode.
+Though this is trivial to do for non-confidential chaincode, for confidential chaincode, one needs to design the state encryption mechanism such that the resulting ciphertexts are semantically secure, and yet, identical if the plaintext state is the same.

 To overcome this challenge, the fabric utilizes a key hierarchy that reduces the number of ciphertexts that are encrypted under the same key.
 At the same time, as some of these keys are used for the generation of IVs,